Anandukv/AutomateWebApp/README.md

 # AutomateWebApp
-Automate Web Application using Python and Selenium
+Automate Web Application using Python and Selenium.